-Ulstein Verft to build 88m Espen Øino explorer yacht
+Ulstein Verft's 88m Espen Øino explorer yacht begins sea trials

-The Norwegian yard is yet to reveal any official design renderings, but it did confirm that the Ulstein explorer yacht will be based on its proven X-Bow platform (pictured below).
+The Norwegian yard has not revealed any official design renderings, but it has previously confirmed that the Ulstein explorer yacht will be based on its proven X-Bow platform (pictured below).

-The yard added that planning and engineering work has begun and a beam of 16.3 metres has been agreed.
-The as-yet unnamed 88.5 metre yacht will become one of the world’s largest explorer yachts when delivered in 2018.
+Planning and engineering work began on the boat in November 2016.
+The 88.5 metre yacht will become one of the world’s largest explorer yachts when she is delivered later this year.

-Øino will be bringing his extensive experience from designing many of the world’s largest explorer yachts, including Octopus, Northern Star and Skat for German yard Lürssen as well as the recently launched Abeking & Rasmussen globetrotter Cloudbreak.
+Øino has brought his extensive experience from designing many of the world’s largest explorer yachts, including Octopus, Bella Vita (ex-Northern Star) and Skat for German yard Lürssen as well as Abeking & Rasmussen's Cloudbreak.

 This is the first superyacht project for Ulstein Verft, which has been building offshore support vessels and commercial craft in Norway for the past 99 years.